ContextMapper/contextmapper.github.io/_docs/language-reference/values.md

 permalink: /docs/value-registers/
 ---

 The CML language supports the modelling of stakeholders and their values that might be strengthened or harmed by digital systems.
-This feature has been introduced to support the [JEDi project](tbd) and its Value-Driven Analysis and Design (VDAD) process.
+This feature has been introduced to support the [Value-Driven Analysis and Design (VDAD)](https://ethical-se.github.io/value-driven-analysis-and-design) process.
 Context Mapper and the language concepts documented on this page therefore support the modelling of ethical concerns in software projects.
-For more information about the whole process we refer to the [JEDi page](tbd).
+For more information about the whole process we refer to the [VDAD page](https://ethical-se.github.io/value-driven-analysis-and-design).

 **Note**: Some of the terminology of the language, such as value register or value cluster, is based on the [IEEE Standard Model Process for Addressing Ethical Concerns during System Design (a.k.a.
-IEEE 7000 standard)](https://ieeexplore.ieee.org/document/9536679).[^1] However, you do not necessarily need to know that terminology; you can also simply model the values of your stakeholders within a `ValueRegister` block.
+IEEE 7000 standard)](https://ieeexplore.ieee.org/document/9536679).
+Access to IEEE 7000 standard is free after registration for IEEE Xplore (click on "Access via Subscription").
+However, you do not necessarily need to know that terminology; you can also simply model the values of your stakeholders within a `ValueRegister` block.

-[^1]: Access to IEEE Std.
-7000 is free after registration for IEEE Xplore (click on "Access via Subscription").

 ## Value Register
 If you are interested in reading more about the ideas of a _value register_, we refer to the [IEEE 7000 standard](https://ieeexplore.ieee.org/document/9536679) or the [ESE Glossary](https://github.com/ethical-se/ese-practices/blob/main/ESE-Glossary.md).
 However, if you just want to move on quickly and model the values of your stakeholders - just consider the value register a _container object_ that allows to model values for a specific Bounded Context: